Lybecker/azure-secure-networking-for-devs/exercises/instructions/3-bastion.md

 The solution:

+1. Create a subnet for Azure Bastion in the VNET in the shared location - the name and size need to be specific and you must figure out what they are
 1. Create a public IP address
     * Name: `pip-bastion-{team name}-dev` (see what we're getting at?)
     * Location: North Europe